blackat/slides/slides-list/sl-angular-compiler-deep/md-files/02-angular-compilation-steps.md

 ![alt text](./images/compiler-steps.png)

 - The most expensive code in compilation.
-- TypeScrit code transformation.
+- TypeScript code transformation.
-- Generated JavaScript code ready to run in the browser.
+- Generated JavaScript code ready to run in the browser .
-- Imperative code added to Angular class if needed:
+- Imperative code added to Angular class
-  - template functions to components, etc.
+  - template functions to components...